cyberwani/ShortCodes-UI/shortcode-ui/readme.txt

 6. shortcode ui panel insert to post button.
 == Changelog ==
+1.7.1 Fixed simplebox js to fixed top 100px for editors other then main content editor.

+1.7 Added syntax highlighted code editor to shortcode UI code (css, Javascript, php) editors.

+Added a new option to render the shortcode into editor instead of just inserting the shortcode tag.

+added an AutoP fix options.

+added a new feature tut video.

+updated metabox class.

 1.6.3 Edbuttons bug fixed (js now only included on edit pages).

 fixed html editor button ajax function.